gidl/gidl/README.md

 ## Please help and contribute
 GIDL is an exciting work in progress.

 Please feel very welcome to contribute to GIDL!
-Consult the [GIDL roadmap](https://github.com/gidl/gidl/wiki/GIDL-roadmap) on how to help - and just write a quick e-mail to Andreas at gidl-community@gmx.de
+Consult the [GIDL roadmap](https://github.com/gidl/gidl/wiki/GIDL-roadmap) on how to help - and just write a quick e-mail to Andreas Schmid at gidl-community@gmx.de